MetaMask/metamask-docs/snaps/reference/entry-points.md

   [`allowTransactionOrigin`](permissions.md#endowmenttransaction-insight) is set to `true`.

 :::note
-When interacting with EVM chain IDs, note that the chain ID provided uses the format `namespace:reference`, where the `reference` is a base 10 integer.
+When interacting with EVM chain IDs, the provided chain ID uses the format `namespace:reference`, where the `reference` is a base 10 integer.
 :::

 #### Returns